-At an overall pool assessment rating of 47.1, the Numurkah Outdoor Pool currently rates as significant improvement required - possible
+At an overall pool assessment rating of 47.1, the Numurkah Outdoor Pool currently rates as significant improvement required - possible closure.
+Assessment of areas for improvement and action plan to be implemented in collaboration with the community.

 - Fibreglass lining of the main pool 15 to 20 years ago.
 Able Leak Detection identified that the fibreglass was lifting to the floor of the main pool in 2013.
 Some repairs have been completed more recently to repair cracks in the material. - The balance tank within the plant room was lined in 2013. - Replacement of pool pump motor in 2014. - Upgrade of the sodium hypo tank in 2010 and dosing pump in 2015. - The minor pools were last repainted in 2016 with expansion joint repairs in 2013.